okazaki0yumemi1/Container-Cat/README.md

 You can check this instruction (it's good): https://medium.com/@ssmak/how-to-enable-docker-remote-api-on-docker-host-7b73bd3278c6
-But basically, you have to edit `/lib/systemd/system/docker.service` by adding
+But basically, you have to edit

+`/lib/systemd/system/docker.service`

+by adding

-`-H=tcp://0.0.0.0:2375` to listen to any addresses on port 2375 or `-H=tcp://{ip address of your machine}:2375` to access local containers. to the end of the starting with `ExecStart`.
+`-H=tcp://0.0.0.0:2375` (listen to any addresses on port 2375, or `-H=tcp://{ip address of your machine}:2375` to access local containers) to the end of the starting with `ExecStart`.
 Save the file, then reload config files with `systemctl daemon-reload` and docker.service by `systemctl restart docker.service`.

 Start the container by running:

-`docker run --rm -p 8001:80 okazakiyumemi/containercat -d` The web page will be available on `localhost:8001`.
+`docker run --rm -p 8001:80 okazakiyumemi/containercat -d`

+The web page will be available on `localhost:8001`.

 # Technical details